Sit ‘n Sleep: The Sleeping Giant

 Changing Sit ‘n Sleep’s message required some intense research.
 It was one study that changed the conversation completely.
 “The average mattress will double its weight in ten years as a result of being filled with dust mites and their detritus.” – The Wall Street Journal article revealed.

 According to the study highlighted in the article, a mattress can double in weight after eight years due to the accumulation of dead skin cells, body oils, sweat, and dust mites.
 Miller wanted to change the way Sit ‘n Sleep talked to people and wound up changing the entire conversation.

-This new educational campaign raised the river of the Southern California mattress market but Wingman then needed to redirect the waters to Sit ‘n Sleep.
+This new educational campaign raised the river of the Southern California mattress market, but Wingman then needed to redirect the waters to Sit ‘n Sleep.
 Consumers needed to be reminded that Sit ‘n Sleep is the mattress expert.
-They had long-standing employees, a bed match system to find the perfect mattress for your body type.
+They had long-standing employees, and a bed match system to find the perfect mattress for your body type.
 People knew that a mattress was a huge health decision and they needed to feel comfortable making the right one.

 Where previously a mattress was something that consumers had little interest in investigating, now they wanted to know everything.
-To further the educational messaging, Sit ‘n Sleep aired subsequent broadcast and online campaigns informing the public about how sleeping on an old mattress can cause weight gain, sleeping-pill abuse, and trigger allergic reactions.
+To further the educational messaging, Sit ‘n Sleep aired subsequent broadcast and digital media campaigns informing the public about how sleeping on an old mattress can cause weight gain, sleeping-pill abuse, and trigger allergic reactions.

-© 2020 Wingman Media, Inc.
+© 2021 Wingman Media, Inc. All rights reserved.